skelton-group/RPi-Colourimeter-Experiment/Part1b/README.md

       <img src="Images/WarningTriangle.png" width="100">
     </td>
     <td>
       Note the semicircular notch along one side of the case - this allows the orientation of the chip to be established.
-Make sure the chip is oriented the correct way as the MCP602 chip will overheat and melt if it is not oriented the correct way.
+Ensure the chip is oriented the correct way as the MCP602 chip will overheat and melt if it is not connected correctly.
     </td>
   </tr>
 </table>